larsgr/gene-id-mapping/docs/comparison-script-design.md

    - Else any Yellow candidate → Yellow.
    - Else any Red evidence → Red.
    - Otherwise NotMapped.
-5. Apply downgrade rules before finalising the gene record.
+5. Apply downgrade rules before finalising the gene record (currently split / merge and discordant biotype are wired in; others remain on the backlog).

 ## Open Design Decisions

-- **Data model changes**: extend the current parser to store transcript metrics grouped by gene without excessive memory use.
-Decide whether to stream gene summaries immediately after processing each locus or buffer until all pairs are seen.
-- **Output format**: confirm whether gene-level summaries should be TSV rows interleaved with transcript rows or split into dedicated sections/files.
+- **Input preparation**: provide or automate a safe GFF block sorter so users do not break gene grouping when satisfying the sorted-input requirement.
 - **Threshold calibration**: the provisional cut-offs above come from the transcript prototype; we need to validate or tune them once real assemblies are processed.
-- **Antisense policy**: final decision on whether antisense overlaps qualify as Yellow/Red or get shunted to NotMapped with `Conflict` notes.
+- **Additional downgrade rules**: competing partner deltas, frame inconsistency, problematic CDS introns, and UTR divergence are still pending.
-- **Representative transcript selection**: decide if the gene summary should cite a single best transcript pair or retain all supporting pairs.
+- **Representative transcript selection**: decide if the gene summary should cite a single best transcript pair or retain all supporting pairs (today all supporting pairs are kept when `--include-transcripts` is used).
 - **Terminology for unions**: ensure the code and outputs clearly separate the per-transcript union used for Jaccard metrics from the gene-wide exon footprint aggregation.